lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ![Webmentions-ecod-2-webmentions-queue]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-2-webmentions-queue.png)

-Before accepting a webmention into the system, an adminstrator can preview the supplemental information.
+Before accepting a webmention into the system, an administrator can preview the supplemental information.
 Here is an example of the preview of the SCTA "search within" service that e-codices learned about via a IIIF webmention:

 ![Webmentions-ecod-3a-webmention-preview.searchWithin]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-3a-webmention-preview.searchWithin.png)